Legacy-Visuals-Project/Skyboxify/README.md

 # optiboxes

-A skybox mod that allows you to use Optifine skies in Fabric 1.21+

-Join our discord: https://discord.gg/zqnXSUqedW
+A skybox mod that allows you to use Optifine skies in Fabric 1.21+ Join our discord: https://discord.gg/zqnXSUqedW

+## License

+This project is licensed under the GPL-3.0 license w/ Minecraft Linking Exception.

 ## Notes